-While Mint is free to use, a premium subscription at $4.99 a month unlocks specific features, including automatic subscription cancellation, spending projections and spotlights on your spending habits.
+While Mint is free to use, a premium subscription (available only to iOS users) at $4.99 a month unlocks specific features, including automatic subscription cancellation, spending projections and spotlights on your spending habits.

 If you’re searching for the perfect budgeting app, give Mint a try.
 Many people find that the free plan is perfect for their financial needs.

 - Users can get into the nitty-gritty details

 - Built-in loan calculator to help pay off debt

 YNAB — also known as You Need a Budget — is a comprehensive, zero-based budgeting app that breaks down your spending and earnings into granular details.
 We love the features in YNAB, but the interface can be more intimidating than those of other budgeting apps that hold your hand throughout the process.